Leibniz-HBI/spiderexpress/README.md

-The edges of the network are kept in two tables: *edges_raw* and *edges_agg*, whereas in the aggregated table only sampled edges are persisted and the raw table includes all edges ponyexpress collected in the process.
+The edges of the network are kept in two tables: *edges_raw* and *edges_agg*, whereas in the aggregated table only sampled edges are persisted and the raw table includes all edges spiderexpress collected in the process.

 The following table informs about the minimally necessary columns it will create, although more metadata can be stored in the table.